5 things to know for today

 |for 365 days

-Scattered showers and thunderstorms.
-High around 90F.
-Winds SE at 15 to 25 mph.
-Chance of rain 40%.
+Light rain early...then remaining cloudy with showers overnight.
+Low 57F.
+Winds WSW at 15 to 25 mph.
+Chance of rain 80%.
 Higher wind gusts possible..

-Windy.
-Thunderstorms likely, accompanied by heavy rainfall at times.
-Low 69F.
-Winds S at 25 to 35 mph.
-Chance of rain 100%.
-Winds could occasionally gust over 40 mph.
+Light rain early...then remaining cloudy with showers overnight.
+Low 57F.
+Winds WSW at 15 to 25 mph.
+Chance of rain 80%.
+Higher wind gusts possible.

 Your daily look at late-breaking news, upcoming events and the stories that will be talked about today: